Yeoman: The Yeomanry

 During the 1790s, the threat of French invasion of Great Britain appeared genuine.
 In 1794, The British Volunteer Corps was organized for home defense, composed of local companies of part-time volunteers.
 Their cavalry troops became known as the Yeomanry Cavalry.
 The infantry companies were disbanded by 1813, as the threat of Napoleon Bonaparte's invasion evaporated.
 However, the Yeomanry Cavalry was retained.
 They were used to quell the food riots of 1794–95 and break up workers' strikes during the 1820s–1840s, as part of their mandate was to maintain the King's Peace.
-The rise of civilian police forces during this same period (the 1829 Metropolitan Police Act, the 1835 Municipal Corporations Act, and the 1839 Rural Constabulary Act) replaced the Yeomanry Cavalry as an instrument of law enforcement.
+The rise of civilian police forces during this same period (the Metropolitan Police Act 1829, the Municipal Corporations Act 1835, and the County Police Act 1839) replaced the Yeomanry Cavalry as an instrument of law enforcement.
 In 1899, the Yeomanry Cavalry were deployed overseas during the Second Boer War, after a series of devastating British Army defeats.
 In 1901, the Yeomanry Cavalry formed the nucleus of the new Imperial Yeomanry.
 Eight years later, the Imperial Yeomanry and the Volunteer Force were combined as the Territorial Force.

 United States Navy

 In the modern Navy, a yeoman is an enlisted service member who performs administrative and clerical work.

 The Continental Navy was established by the Continental Congress in 1775.
 The legislation called for officers, warrant officers, and enlisted men.
 The roster of enlisted men was left open to each ship captain to fill as he deemed necessary.
 After the Treaty of Paris, the Navy was considered unnecessary by Congress, and it was disbanded in 1785.
 The surviving ships were sold off.

 The US Constitution (Article I, Section 8, Clause 14) granted the new US Congress the power to build and maintain a navy.
 It wasn't until 1794, when the worsening US relations with Great Britain and France, as well as the continuing attacks by Barbary pirates, forced Congress to appropriate funds to construct 6 frigates.
 The US naval hierarchy established followed the precedent set by the British Royal Navy.
 To which the US Navy added Petty Officers, which included the jobs traditionally assigned to naval yeomen.
 The first US Navy yeomen were Yeoman of the Gunroom and the Captain's Clerk.
 Petty officers were appointed by the ship's captain, and served at his pleasure.
 They did not retain their rank when they moved to another ship.

 As the US Navy transformed from sail to steam, and from wood to steel, the yeoman's duties gradually changed to more administrative tasks.
 The Gunner's Yeoman was eliminated in 1838, the Boatswain's Yeoman in 1864, the Engineer's Yeoman and the Equipment Yeoman in 1893.
-The Captain's Clerk of 1798 became a Yeoman in 1893.
-Which makes today's Yeoman a descendant of one of the original rates and ratings in the US Navy.
+The Captain's Clerk of 1798 became a Yeoman in 1893, which makes today's Yeoman a descendant of one of the original rates and ratings in the US Navy.